awsdocs/iam-user-guide/doc_source/id_roles_manage_delete.md

 **To delete a role \(AWS API\)**

-1. To list all instance profiles that a role is in, call [ListInstanceProfilesForRole](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListInstanceProfilesForRole.html)\.
+1. To list all instance profiles that a role is associated with, call [ListInstanceProfilesForRole](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListInstanceProfilesForRole.html)\.

-   To remove the role from all instance profiles that the role is in, call [RemoveRoleFromInstanceProfile](https://docs.aws.amazon.com/IAM/latest/APIReference/API_RemoveRoleFromInstanceProfile.html)\.
+   To remove the role from an instance profile, call [RemoveRoleFromInstanceProfile](https://docs.aws.amazon.com/IAM/latest/APIReference/API_RemoveRoleFromInstanceProfile.html)\.
 You must pass the role name and instance profile name\.

    If you are not going to reuse an instance profile that was associated with the role, call [DeleteInstanceProfile](https://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteInstanceProfile.html) to delete it\.

-1. To list all policies for a role, call [ListRolePolicies](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListRolePolicies.html)\.
+1. To list all inline policies for a role, call [ListRolePolicies](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListRolePolicies.html)\.

-   To delete all policies that are associated with the role, call [DeleteRolePolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteRolePolicy.html)\.
-You must pass the role name and policy name\.
+   To delete inline policies that are associated with the role, call [DeleteRolePolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteRolePolicy.html)\.
+You must pass the role name and inline policy name\.

+1. To list all managed policies that are attached to a role, call [ListRolePolicies](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListRolePolicies.html)\.

+   To detach managed policies that are attached to the role, call [DeleteRolePolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteRolePolicy.html)\.
+You must pass the role name and managed policy ARN\.

 1. Call [DeleteRole](https://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteRole.html) to delete the role\.